huaweicloud/terraform-provider-huaweicloud/docs/resources/bms_instance.md

   , the value ranges from 1 to 9.
 If `period_unit` is set to *year*, the value is 1.
 This parameter is mandatory if `charging_mode` is set to *prePaid*.
 Changing this creates a new instance.

-* `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
+* `auto_renew` - (Optional, String) Specifies whether auto renew is enabled.
 Valid values are "true" and " false", defaults to *false*.
-Changing this creates a new instance.

 * `agency_name` - (Optional, String, ForceNew) Specifies the IAM agency name which is created on IAM to provide temporary credentials for BMS to access cloud services.
 Changing this creates a new instance.